 o Visit your party guests and comment on their blogs too.

 - I know that this can be overwhelming if you have a large amount of participants, but the task can become manageable if split it between several hosts.
 Visit each blog that participated in the linky party and have at least one host comment.
 There are many parties that I’ve been to and never hear from any of the host(s).
 Come and visit me at least once 🙂

-o Don’t set your social media to “private” (mainly instagram) and don’t use a verification process (Twitter).
+o Don’t set your social media to “private”.

 o Pay for InLinkz or Linky Tools so that the thumbnails show on your page.

 Hope you enjoyed the post.
-I’m by no means perfect and I’m still improving on a lot of what is mentioned here, but I hope that these tips on Linky Party Basics can help others too.
+I’m by no means perfect, but I hope that these tips on Linky Party Basics can help others too.